 Technical Overview

-This page documents how Wasatch Travel Helper works under the hood: external data sources, how we cache and normalize data, the GIS math we use to assign zones and filter cameras/stations, and the advanced bus tracking logic.
+This page documents how Wasatch Roads works under the hood: external data sources, how we cache and normalize data, the GIS math we use to assign zones and filter cameras/stations, and the advanced bus tracking logic.

 Data Sources & Fetching